Skip to main content

 What is modw?

 The standard installation methods place modw in ~/.moderne/cli/bin/ and add it to your PATH.
-When you run any mod command, the wrapper handles four things before launching the CLI:
+When you run any mod command, the wrapper handles five things before launching the CLI:

-1. Ensures a distribution is installed — downloads the platform-specific CLI distribution (JAR + bundled JRE) if needed
+1. Ensures the CLI is installed — downloads and extracts the platform-specific CLI installer (JAR + bundled JRE) if needed

 2. Finds a JDK — locates a compatible Java runtime